 Educational Opportunities: Golf clinics and/or personal development sessions are randomly scheduled throughout the golf season and are designed to meet the needs of the Chapter Members.
 These include active skill clinics, rules discussions, strategy sessions and more.

 Non-Golf Events: Any gathering of LPGA Amateurs members that does not include golf.
 Examples of these events include beginning and end of season celebrations, social functions and activities to learn more about LPGA Amateurs.

 Registration: Members must register online via Golf Genius/email to the Weekday Coordinator.
 Registration is required weekly, as requested by the Coordinator.

 Payment: Payment for play is at the designated Pro Shop, due when checking in.
 Members are responsible for their own greens fees and cart rental.

-Cancellations: It is the responsibility of the Member to call the Pro Shop to cancel.
-The member should also inform the Weekday Coordinator of a cancellation as soon as possible.
+Cancellations: It is the responsibility of the Member to contact Cindy and call the specific Pro Shop to cancel as soon as possible.
 Cancellations are highly discouraged.
 Any Member developing a pattern of cancellations will lose the opportunity to reserve tee times.

 Registration: All members must register online via Golf Genius/ email to the Weekend Coordinator.
 Weekly emails will be sent to Members with the upcoming schedule of golfing opportunities.
 Members can reserve a spot via email for weekend play up to two weeks in advance, but no later than 5 pm Tuesday before the scheduled play, or as specified by the Coordinator.